How to Add Files to a GitHub Repo You Don’t Own

 Adding Files to Repos You Don’t Own

-Ok, now you’ve seen how to edit a file and you hopefully has at least some idea of what forks and pull requests are.
+Ok, now you’ve seen how to edit a file and you hopefully have at least some idea of what forks and pull requests are.
 So how do you add a new file to a repo you don’t own?

 I’m going to return to Automapper again for this example.
 When I view the main page of the repo, I see this: